-Horseshoe crabs are “living fossils”, the last survivors of a group of organisms that first appeared in the fossil record some 30 million years ago.
+Horseshoe crabs are “living fossils”, the last survivors of a group of organisms that first appeared in the fossil record some 350 million years ago.
 Delaware Bay has the largest population of horseshoe crabs (Limulus polyphemus) in the world.

 Besides their extraordinary antiquity, horseshoe crabs are also of paramount importance to human health.
-Their blood contains a clotting agent, LAL (Limulus Amoebocyte Lysate), which provides a fast, reliable test for the presence of infections bacteria in drugs, as well as prosthetic devices such as heart valves and hip replacements.
+Their blood contains a clotting agent, LAL (Limulus Amoebocyte Lysate), which provides a fast, reliable test for the presence of infectious bacteria in drugs, as well as prosthetic devices such as heart valves and hip replacements.

 Since 1991, the Wetlands Institute has brought scientists and volunteer citizens together to conduct censuses of the ecologically vital horseshoe crab population on the New Jersey side of the Delaware Bay.
 These censuses take place during May and June and are central to our understanding and responsible management of this ancient marine creature.

-The Horseshoe Crab Conservation Initiative
+Horseshoe Crab Conservation